rameshgchavan/book-a-movie-ticket-backend/README.md

  Read more [cors](https://www.npmjs.com/package/cors)

- ## schema.js
-This file contains schema of bookMovie collection and exports it as bookMovieSchema which will be used inside connector.js.\
-It uses mongoose's schema component.

  ## connector.js
-This file contains code of connect to mongodb database using mongoose.\
-It uses bookMovie schema and export the connection using model which will be used inside api.js.
+This file contains code of connect to mongodb database using mongoose and exported connection which will be used inside index.js.

 ### `mongoDB`
 mongoDB is a source-available cross-platform document-oriented database program.\